oraclespainpresales/legoRoboArm/README.md

 - sudo pip install web.py
 - sudo pip install tornado

+other libraries:

+- sudo pip install requests

 Additional resources:
 ---------------------
-I'm coding these three python files with pyCharm Jetbrains IDE.
+This python files was coding with pyCharm Jetbrains IDE.
 You can get it for free at: www.jetbrains.com/PyCharm

 More information about lego EV3 development at http://www.ev3dev.org/

 In that website you can get a new firmware to change lego ev3 firmware with ev3dev firmware (more functionalities and languajes, including python 3.4 version for lego ev3 and python 3.5.2 for raspberry pi3 - debian stretch).

-Raspberry pi3 lastest sd SO images - https://oss.jfrog.org/list/oss-snapshot-local/org/ev3dev/brickstrap/
+Raspberry pi3 lastest debian stretch images - https://oss.jfrog.org/list/oss-snapshot-local/org/ev3dev/brickstrap/

 In ev3dev.org you can get instructions to configure a dev environmet (git) with python, ev3dev firmware and pycharm

 To execute the python scripts you must copy them in the ev3 controller or Raspberry pi3.
-You can access to the linux jessie/stretch of ev3 controller/raspberry pi with putty.
+You can remote access to the linux jessie/stretch of ev3 controller/raspberry pi with putty.

 - User: robot
 - pass: maker